Sales Prospecting Sales Funnel Lead Qualification

 Does my lead need my solution?

 You wouldn't want to realize much further down the sales funnel (after you’ve wasted time and effort) that your leads cannot actually derive value from your product or solution.
-For example, what if they have some sort of compliance issue that doesn’t allow your solution - or any like it - to even be deployed?
+For example, what if they have some sort of compliance issue that doesn’t allow your solution—or any like it—to even be deployed?
 There’s no way they can use your solution, no matter how much they want to.
-That would mean that all the time and effort you’ve expended so far have been a complete waste.
+That would mean that all the time and effort you’ve expended so far has been a complete waste.

 Here are a few questions you'll want to ask them: